ad-si/adriansieber-com/_drafts/2018-03-20_cli-ukulele-fingering-chart-in-haskell.md

       showFretting fretting
 ```

-Render if for each possible fretting for a certain chord:
+Render it for each possible fretting for a certain chord:

 ```haskell
 getAnsiArts :: Text -> Either Text Text